caw2217/CSCI-335-01-Group-4/README.md

 The goal of this project is to evaluate three different models' performance on classifying the CIFAR-10 Dataset.

 ## Neural Network
 NeuralNetwork.py is the neural network model.
-Currently, the file preprocesses the data and creates a simple neural network model with low accuracy.
+It contains the main CNN model used in this project.

+## Traditional Models
+TraditionalModels.py trains and evaluates two traditional models, a Random Forest and a SVM.
+For both models, the CIFAR-10 dataset is preprocessed and features are extracted using a Histogram of Oriented Gradients (HOG) method.
+This is fed into each model for training.